Doej0/Doej0/README.md

 - 👋 Hi, I’m @Doej0
 - 👀 I’m interested in web design/development and anything I pick up along the way
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Javascript/CSS/HTML
 - 💞️ I’m looking to collaborate on anything a newbie could possibly handle
 - 📫 How to reach me ...just shoot me a message